maccam912/avida-rs/README.md

 Launching the binary opens the egui interface where you can pause/play the simulation, change the update rate, and inspect individual organisms.

 ## Project Structure
+- `src/main.rs` – Application entry point that launches the egui visualizer.
+- `src/lib.rs` – Module exports shared by the main and debug binaries.
+- `src/bin/debug_test.rs` – Diagnostics-oriented binary for targeted experiments.
-- `src/instruction.rs` – Instruction enum and parsing helpers
+- `src/instruction.rs` – Instruction enum and parsing helpers.
-- `src/cpu.rs` – Virtual CPU with registers, stacks, and execution heads
+- `src/cpu.rs` – Virtual CPU with registers, stacks, and execution heads.
+- `src/execute.rs` – Instruction execution pipeline connecting organisms with tasks.
-- `src/organism.rs` – Organism state, genome storage, and replication logic
+- `src/organism.rs` – Organism state, genome storage, and replication logic.
-- `src/world.rs` – Population grid, scheduler, and mutation handling
+- `src/world.rs` – Population grid, scheduler, and mutation handling.
-- `src/tasks.rs` – Logic task detection and merit rewards
+- `src/tasks.rs` – Logic task detection and merit rewards.
-- `src/ui.rs` – egui front-end and control panels
+- `src/ui.rs` – egui front-end and control panels.
+- `src/debug.rs` – Logging and tracing utilities used by the simulator.
+- `src/diagnostics.rs` – Population analysis helpers and reporting utilities.

 ## Documentation
-Additional reference material lives alongside the repository:
-- `QUICKSTART.md` – Step-by-step usage and interface overview
-- `OPTIMIZATIONS.md` – Ideas for future performance and feature work
-- `SESSION_SUMMARY.md` – Recent development context and follow-up items
-- `FIX_SUMMARY.md` – Latest resolved issues and verification notes
+This README provides the primary quickstart.
+Module-level Rustdoc comments and examples in `src/bin/debug_test.rs` and `src/diagnostics.rs` document the latest inspection and analysis tools.

 Contributions, issue reports, and experiment write-ups are welcome!